What's in a Name? (play)

 What's in a Name?
 (French: Le Prénom, literally "The Given Name") is a 2010 French comedy play by Matthieu Delaporte and Alexandre de la Patellière.

 Productions

 The play premiered in 2010 at the Théâtre Édouard VII in Paris, France.
 The cast included Patrick Bruel as Vincent, Valérie Benguigui as Elisabeth, Jean-Michel Dupuis as Pierre, Guillaume de Tonquédec as Claude and Judith El Zein as Anna.
 The production was directed by Bernard Murat.

 An English production was adapted and directed by Jeremy Sams at the Birmingham Repertory Theatre, produced by Adam Blanshay Productions in January 2017. starring Nigel Harman as Vincent, Sarah Hadland as Elizabeth (previously Elisabeth), Jamie Glover as Peter (previously Pierre), Olivia Poulet as Anna and Raymond Coulthard as Carl (previously Claude).
 The play's setting was changed from Paris to London.
-The play will tour the UK in September 2019 starring Joe Thomas as Vincent, Laura Patch as Elizabeth, James Lance as Peter, Summer Strallen as Anna and Alex Gaumond as Carl.
+The play toured the UK in September 2019 starring Joe Thomas as Vincent, Laura Patch as Elizabeth, James Lance as Peter, Summer Strallen as Anna and Alex Gaumond as Carl.